ScottHacker/ScottHacker.github.io/resume.md

 I worked on a temporary contract basis as a System Administrator managing over a dozen virtual servers running Ubuntu

-* Was able to quickly learn UNIX, Shell Scripting, emacs, Amazon AWS, and MySQL in order to get operational as a SysAdmin
+* Was able to quickly learn Linux, Shell Scripting, emacs, Amazon AWS, and MySQL in order to get operational as a SysAdmin
 * Fully Documented the setup process on all servers for easy reconfiguring and moving to VMWare
-* Learned how to quickly identify, research, and solve unfamiliar problems in UNIX.
+* Learned how to quickly identify, research, and solve unfamiliar problems in Linux.
 * Helped with the design of a music based social game in Unity 3D.

 ### InContext Solutions - Chicago, IL